edhirst/RPS_Simulation/README.md

 # RPS_Simulation
-Simulation of bouncing balls, interacting via rock-paper-scissors on collision.

 ------------------------------------------------------------------------

 The `code.py` script lists hyperparameters for the simulation that can be edited; noteworthy ones being: number of balls, the ball radius, the arena radius, the ball maximum initial speed.